TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContextSensitiveHelp/CshFiles/Index.rst

 .. include:: /Includes.rst.txt
+.. index:: Context-sensitive help; Language files
 .. _csh-files:

 ==========================
-The Language Files for CSH
+The language files for CSH
 ==========================

 The files used for storing CSH data are standard